-The anti-detriment payment on death benefits from super is abolished where the death occurs from 1 July 2017.
+The anti-detriment payment on death benefits from super is abolished where the death occurs after 1 July 2017.
 If the death occurs before 1 July 2017, the death benefit payment must be made before 1 July 2019 to receive the anti-detriment payment.
 The anti-detriment payment represents a refund of the tax paid on super contributions by the late member, where the death benefit is paid to their spouse, former spouse or child.

 FOR MORE INFORMATION,

 GO TO BUDGET.GOV.AU,

 REFER TO THE 'FEDERAL

 BUDGET 2016-17 PROPOSALS

-NOW LAW' AT ONEPATH.
+NOW LAW' AT ANZ.COM >

-COM.AU.COM > PERSONAL >
+PERSONAL > INVESTING & SUPER

-PERFORMANCE & UPDATES

-PRODUCT UPDATES OR
+RESOURCES, OR SPEAK

-SPEAK TO YOUR FINANCIAL
+TO YOUR ANZ FINANCIAL

-ADVISER.
+PLANNER.

 The information contained within this publication is believed to be current as at the time of publication but no guarantee is provided.
 Changes in Government policy and legislation may dramatically alter the information provided.
-The information provided in this publication is of a general nature only and does not take into account your personal objectives, financial situation or needs.
-You should consider whether this information is appropriate for you, and speak to your financial adviser and taxation adviser prior to making any financial decisions.
+Any financial product advice or information provided in this publication is of a general nature only and does not take into account your personal objectives, financial situation or needs.
+You should consider whether this information is appropriate for you, and speak to your financial planner and taxation adviser prior to making any financial decisions.
 Examples shown in this publication are for illustrative purposes only.